HassanA05/Planning-Poker-App/README.md

 The PlanningPokerFunctionality class relies on a shared drive, you will need to edit a line of code to enter a directory that is in a shared drive.
 The name of the Directory variable is BASEPATH.
 It relies on a shared drive so that the poll can see if a reveal.flg file exists and make the results display on everyone who is using the app.

+Another thing to note is this uses TableLayout.
+That is not standard java, so you will need to import a tablelayout into your enviroment, otherwise this will give you problems.

 DIRECTIONS OF USE

 Make sure you do the above, otherwise the app will not work.